rumca-js/Django-link-archive/README.md

 # Features

+## General
  - bookmarks management, with tags, and comment support
+ - support for 'spaces'.
+You can define own spaces like 'music', 'videos', 'movies', etc. Manged by django apps
+ - obtaining keywords (nouns) from sources, to analyze trends
+ - light mode and dark mode
+ - automatic exports
+    - to directory
+    - to GitHub
+ - access for multiple users

+## Services
- - RSS feed support.
-Supports YouTube RSS, Reddit RSS, OpenRss, InternetArchive
+ - RSS feed support: Supports YouTube RSS, Reddit RSS, OpenRss
+ - support for archived pages through InternetArchive, or any configured archive medium
+ - GitHub support.
+Exports.
+For example [Internet domains, users, projects](https://github.com/rumca-js/Internet-Places-Database)
+ - YouTube download support through yt-dlp project

+## Crawling
  - some Internet crawling capabilities
  - link search.
 Simple implementation, does not use elastic search
- - maintains website metadata (title, description, thumbnail, etc).
-It is not [archive.org](https://archive.org) replacement
- - import and export.
-To github.
-For example [Internet domains, users, projects](https://github.com/rumca-js/Internet-Places-Database)
- - Minimal aesthetic.
-Dark mode, custom list displays
- - local data, no algorithms, no advertisements, self-hosted
  - does not support proxy rotation.
 This is ethical web scraper, it should not spam with requests
- - support for 'spaces'.
-You can define own spaces like 'music', 'videos', 'movies', etc.
+ - configurable user agents, crawlers, selenium, requests, chrome undetected, crawlee, easily extendible

+## Privacy
+ - local data, no algorithms, no advertisements, self-hosted
  - user action tracking.
-You can observe and analyze history of your 'views'.
+You can observe and analyze history of your 'views', 'searches', 'comments', 'browsing history'

 <div align="center">
   <img alt="Django Logo" src="images/django_400.png" width="400px">